vwicky/internship-ds-test/task-2/README.md

 ### setting-up models
 #### classification model
 train the model:
-  python -m models_package.classification.train {true | Any}
+  python -m models_package.ner.train
 the trained model'll be saved and ready to use in the pipeline

-(optional) make some predictions: python -m models_package.classification.inference {image path}
+(optional) make some predictions: python -m models_package.ner.inference {image path}
 the output will be the list of animals possibly depicted on that image.
 #### ner model
 train the model: